seb303/DnBrowse/README.md

 ## Permissions

 - custom.dnbrowse - base permission needed to use
-- custom.dnbrowse.tp - allow to teleport player to noted locations, etc. (not yet implemented)
+- custom.dnbrowse.tp - allow to teleport player to noted locations, etc.
 - custom.dnbrowse.edit - allow editing and deleting of flags and notables (not yet implemented)
 - custom.dnbrowse.secrets - allow to show dnbrowse_secret flags, otherwise these and dnbrowse_active are filtered